-Closing - Closings in the time of coronavirus could be a whole blog series.
+Closing - Closings in the time of COVID could be a whole blog series.
 Attorneys generally coordinate the closing so if you are in contract and wondering what needs to happen, you should check there first.
 However we can say closings are often the biggest incremental headache these days.

 Management offices are still closed, funds need to be wired, notaries need to be done online, safety precautions need to be taken.
 If one surprise comes up, it can postpone the closing.
 Co-ops are more difficult than condos and condos are more difficult than houses but none are easy.

-All of these comments are far from universal so before pursuing a transaction, you should check with your whole team - agent, lender and attorney.
+All of these comments are far from universal so before pursuing a transaction, you should check with your whole team - real estate agent, lender and attorney.
 If there are any potential hiccups, you should be aware of them from the start and your attorney should make sure you are protected in the contract.